Unconventional Fossil Fuels Factsheet

 • Fossil fuel combustion accounted for 74% of U.S. GHG emissions in 2022.

-• Equivalent amounts of GHGs are released by conventional and unconventional fuels at the point of use.
-Life cycle emissions for unconventional oil are higher than conventional oil on average, though some studies suggest they are similar.27 Life cycle emissions for shale gas are estimated to be from 6% lower28 to 43% higher than conventional NG.29 Life cycle emissions for tar sands are 17% higher than average refined U.S. crude30, and oil shale emissions are 21%-47% higher than conventional oil.31
+• Conventional and unconventional fuels release equivalent GHGs at the point of use.
+Life cycle emissions for unconventional oil average higher than conventional oil, though some studies suggest they are similar.27 Life cycle emissions for shale gas range from 6% lower28 to 43% higher than conventional natural gas.29 Tar sands life cycle emissions are 17% higher than average refined U.S. crude,30 while oil shale emissions are 21%-47% higher than conventional oil.31

-• NG generates fewer GHG emissions when combusted than other fossil fuels,32 but CH4 leakage can significantly decrease any emissions benefit of NG.28 CH4 leakage from the U.S. oil and NG supply chain is estimated to be 13 Mt/yr, equivalent to 2.3% of U.S. annual gross NG production and nearly 42% of U.S. anthropogenic CH4 emissions.33 With CH4’s global warming potential of almost 30,34 this is equivalent to 387 Mt of CO2, or 6.1% of total U.S. GHG emissions in 2022.26
+• NG generates fewer GHG emissions when combusted than other fossil fuels,32 but CH4 leakage can significantly decrease any emissions benefit.28 CH4 leakage from the U.S. oil and gas supply chain is estimated to be 13 Mt/yr, equivalent to 2.3% of annual gross NG production and nearly 42% of U.S. anthropogenic CH4 emissions.33 With CH4’s global warming potential of almost 30,34 this is equivalent to 387 Mt of CO2, or 6.1% of total U.S. GHG emissions in 2022.26

 Water